25 Best WordPress Alternatives + Which One to Use For Your Website

 Another clean interface specifically designed for writers can be found at Medium.
 Medium is an online publishing platform that was originally launched in 2012 as a place for readers to enjoy content without ads and other distractions.

-While Medium could be considered one of the WordPress alternatives to turn to if you're a blogger, understand that it is not a full CMS solution.
+While Medium (or Medium alternatives) could be considered one of the WordPress alternatives to turn to if you're a blogger, understand that it is not a full CMS solution.
 There are no themes, plugins, or in-depth customization opportunities here.

 What Medium is, is a free publishing platform.
 All you need to do is set up an account, spend a few minutes uploading a photo and writing a short bio and your “website” is ready to go.